mvolkmann/blog/src/python/python-compared-to-js.md

 - ability to run in web browsers (clients) and from command-line (servers)
 - great support for asynchronous code
 - performance
-- compact syntax for functional programming (ex. functools vs. `reduce`)
+- compact syntax for functional programming (ex. `reduce` vs. functools)
 - can use TypeScript, a superset of JavaScript, to add type checking

 cons:

-- still in transition from require to import syntax in Node.js
+- still in transition from `require` to `import` syntax in Node.js
 - type coercions can result in surprising results if not familiar with them

 ### Python